ergoserv/redmine-progressive-projects-list/README.md

 This is a fork which is based on stgeneral's version [View it on gitHub](https://github.com/stgeneral/redmine-progressive-projects-list).
 This fork adds some additonal features.

 * Add CSS ID to menu "recently viewed projects" for better template manipulation behavior.
-* Add a feature for hiding public projects from the project view
+* Hiding public projects from the project view (feature)
 * Pull Request 22 of stgeneral's github repository is integrated
 * Pull Request 21 of stgeneral's github repository is integrated